pnkraemer/tueplots/README.md

 * MatplotX: https://github.com/nschloe/matplotx
 * Themepy: https://github.com/petermckeeverPerform/themepy

+The [**matplotlib third-party plots**](https://matplotlib.org/mpl-third-party/) contains a more comprehensive list.
-If you know of any others, please open an issue/PR.
+If you know of any others, please feel invited to open an issue/PR.

 # Miscellanous